GC Pharma specializes in the development of essential but difficult-to-make drugs

 Prior to 1990, the average lifespan for a person with hemophilia in S.Korea was only 18 years, compared to 60 years for a person with hemophilia in Germany.
-Taking upon itself the mission to extend both quality of life and life expectancy for Koreans suffering from this disorder, Green Cross found success in Facnyne (plasma-derived factor IX) and Green VIII (plasma-derived factor VIII).
+Taking upon itself the mission to extend both quality of life and life expectancy for Koreans suffering from this disorder, GC Pharma (formerly known as Green Cross Corporation) found success in Facnyne (plasma-derived factor IX) and Green VIII (plasma-derived factor VIII).
 It went on to develop Green Gene, a recombinant protein, and then Green Gene-F, which was made safer by removing albumin.
 Thanks to these innovative endeavors, the average lifespan of patients with hemophilia has increased to 74 years today.
-Refusing to rest on its laurels, Green Cross continues to develop long-acting and new-antibody cures for hemophilia.
+Refusing to rest on its laurels, GC Pharma continues to develop long-acting and new-antibody drugs for hemophilia.

-Green Cross, a world-renowned expert on plasma-derived products, continues to enhance its already government-approved products by improving quality and diversifying available doses and types.
+GC Pharma, a world-renowned expert on plasma-derived products, continues to enhance its approved products by improving quality and formulating new dosage forms.
 The company is rapidly expanding abroad, starting with the launch of its immunoglobulin (IVIG-SN)in the U.S. market.

-In 2016, Green Cross also became the first Korean developer and manufacturer of a Td vaccine, protecting the population against diphtheria and tetanus.
+In 2016, GC Pharma also became the first Korean developer and manufacturer of a Td vaccine, protecting the population against diphtheria and tetanus.
 The company intends to research and develop a new vaccine (Tdap or DTaP) to immunize against tetanus, diphtheria, and pertussis together.

-Vaccines form another key interest area for Green Cross .
-Green Cross became the third company in the world to develop its own formula for preventing hepatitis-B, named Hepavax-B(government-approved in 1983).
+Vaccines form another key interest area for GC Pharma .
+GC Pharma became the third company in the world to develop its own formula for preventing hepatitis-B, named Hepavax-B(government-approved in 1983).
 The company went on to become the first in the world to develop a vaccine against hemorrhagic fever with renal syndrome, named Hantavax (government-approved in 1990), and the second in the world to develop a varicella zoster vaccine, named Suduvax (government-approved in 1993).
 These achievements served to strengthen its reputation as a pioneer in vaccines.

 With its expertise in plasma-derived products, vaccines, and recombinant protein treatments,